sroy0211/COMPSCI744_BIG_DATA_SYSTEMS/Part3/Task1/README.md

 The steps for running the code for Task 1 are below:-

-## Step 1:- After completing Part0, Part1, and Part2, once the environment is setup, the dataset is copied to the hdfs using the command below:-
+## Step 1:- After completing Part0, Part1, and Part2, once the environment is set, the dataset is copied to the hdfs using the command below:-

 1. sudo docker exec -it <container id of hdfs namenode> bash
 2. hdfs dfs -put <dataset to be copied to the hdfs> hdfs://nn:9000/<path to the folder to save the dataset inside hdfs>